Asphalt Calculator guide

 How to use the Asphalt Calculator

-The Asphalt Calculator estimates rough asphalt quantity from dimensions and compacted depth.
+The Asphalt Calculator estimates rough hot-mix asphalt quantity from pavement dimensions and compacted depth.
 It is best for early planning before a paving contractor measures the job.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Asphalt estimates go wrong fast when the depth is loose depth instead of compacted depth.
+Start with the finished thickness, then check the density your supplier wants you to use.

 Open the Asphalt Calculator